polar-app/polar-app/_posts/2019-04-11-Polar-Mission-Statement.md

 ## Federation

-Federation allows Polar to tie in different backend storage providers and which could have different properties, security and privacy features.
+Federation allows Polar to tie in different backend storage providers which could have different properties, security and privacy features.

 Polar supports federation through the concept of Datastores which provides a